Bill Helin

 In 1994 Bill carved a 40' dugout canoe called the Ravensong and the same year worked on the world's tallest (192' 3" tall) totem pole known as the Spirit of Lekwammen, carved for the Commonwealth Games.

 In 2013 Bill carved two 15' red cedar totem poles for the Canadian International School of Hong Kong, in a 21/2 month time period, as their first artist in residence projects, teaching over 1800 students of the carving process and many other topics of First Nations art and culture.

-Bill and his daughter Candice Helin, and his granddaughter Trinity are actively teaching stories through drum circles and drum dance presentations.
-Bill teaches drumming lifestyles and wellness programs throughout schools and corporate venues in B.C.

 He is a cousin to the author Calvin Helin, whose 2006 book, Dances with Dependency, he illustrated, along with many other images inserted into two other books by Calvin Helin.

 Bill was contracted by Strong Nations Publishers in Nanaimo to illustrate over 110 books since 2014.
 All these books and other learning toys and products are used in many schools and homes across Canada.